-The Media center and photography lab consists of a space on the first floor of Amado building.
+The Media Center and Photography Lab is on the first floor of Amado building.
 It includes a computer- controlled camera, several still-image cameras with interchangeable lenses, video cameras, lighting equipment, changeable background screens (including a green screen for video), a professional plotter, and a digital photo- and video-editing station, with a variety of software tools for professional image processing.

-The lab also offers drone photography and 3D model generation services that are operated by a licenced operator.
-The Media center and photography lab is managed by a full-time professional photographer, who is assisted by students trained for the task.
-The laboratory is used for research by faculty members and by students to study and to communicate their projects.
+The lab also offers drone photography and 3D-model generation services that are operated by a licensed operator.
+The Media Center and Photography Lab is managed by a full-time professional photographer, who is assisted by students trained for the task.
+The laboratory is used for research by faculty members and by students to prepare and communicate their projects.
 They can schedule individual sessions as well as group workshops in photography, drone photography, video, and digital image processing.
-The lab is supported by the faculty’s operating budget in order to allow no charges to students for all the services except video and drone photography, whereas researchers must pay for services.
+The lab is supported by the Faculty’s operating budget in order to allow free access to students for all services except video and drone photography.
+Researchers must pay for services.

-More information on the fabrication lab can be found in the lab’s webpage in the following link.
+More information on the Media Center and Photography Lab can be found in the lab’s webpage in the following link.

+Visualization Lab

-Visualisation lab - The Visualization Lab is an immersive 3D visualization facility that allows faculty and students to “enter” and walk through 3D digital simulations (models) of buildings, cities and landscapes, whether they physically exist or are in the planning stages.
+The Visualization Lab (VizLab) is an immersive 3D visualization facility that allows faculty and students to “enter and walk through” 3D digital simulation models of buildings, cities, and landscapes, whether these physically exist or are in the planning stages.
 This is especially important when designing environments with complex geometries, made possible through current digital design tools, or for landscape rehabilitation projects requiring multi-year planning.

-The Visualization Laboratory consists of a 2.4m x 8.0m screen with a 75° field of view and three high- definition Projectiondesign® projectors.
-VizLab is also equipped with a state-of-the-art sound system and VR services with HTC Vive headsets, all available to faculty staff and students.
-The Visualization Laboratory is used for research by faculty members and students pursuing advanced degrees, and is being integrated as a teaching tool in the Faculty’s studio and other courses (e.g., interior design).
-The Lab is overseen by a faculty member, who acts as its academic director, and supported by the Computer Lab technical staff.
+The VizLab consists of a 2.4m x 8.0m screen with a 75° field of view and three high- definition Projectiondesign® projectors.
+VizLab is also equipped with a state-of-the-art sound system and VR services with HTC Vive headsets, available to all faculty staff and students.
+The VizLab is used for research by faculty members and students pursuing advanced degrees, and is being integrated as a teaching tool in the Faculty’s studio and other courses (e.g., interior design).
+The VizLab is overseen by a faculty member, who acts as its academic director, and supported by the Computer Lab technical staff.
 The lab is supported by the faculty’s operating budget in order to allow no charges to students, whereas researchers must pay for services.

-More information on the Visualization lab can be found in the lab’s webpage in the following link.
+More information on the Visualization Lab can be found at the following link.

 6.1.2 Classrooms, meeting rooms and auditoria